skial/_cmd/README.md

 - You can define multiple values, e.g, `@alias('a', 'b', 'c')`.
 - The alias can be any length, e.g, `@alias('supercalifragilisticexpialidocious')`
 - Passing no parameters, `@alias`, will result in the first character of the field being used, lowercased.
-- Aliases assigned in super classes, will be inherited on overridden methods.
+- Aliases assigned in super classes will be inherited on overridden methods.

 ##### `@:env`

-Add `@:env` or `@:env('VALUE')` to your field to assign a value set in an environment variable.
+Add `@:env` or `@:env('NAME')` to your field to assign a value set in an environment variable.

-- You can define multiple values, e.g, `@:env('USERPATH', 'PATH')`.
+- You can define multiple names, e.g, `@:env('USERPATH', 'PATH')`, the first match will have its value used.
-- The value can be any case, but capitals are standard and recommended.
+- The name can be any case, but uppercase is standard and recommended.
-- Passing no parameters, `@:env`, will assign an auto-generated value based on the class name, plus the fields name, in capitals, e.g, `CLASS_FIELD`.
+- Passing no parameters, `@:env`, will assign an auto-generated value based on the class name, plus the field name, uppercase, e.g, `CLASS_FIELD`.
 - You can combine `@alias` and `@:env` on the same field.
 Aliases take priority over environment variables when assigning values.
-- **Currently**, `@:env` only works on properties, not methods.
+- **Currently**, `@:env` only works on properties and not methods.

 ##### `@:skip(cmd)`